helpbuttons/hb-docs/docs/English/7pages.md

 ![Appearance settings](../images/screencaps/7_customize_network.jpg)

 Visual identity of the Network.
-Admins can rename what a "button" is called (singular and plural) so the interface speaks the community's language.
+Coordinators can rename what a "button" is called (singular and plural) so the interface speaks the community's language.
 Primary and secondary brand colours are set here (hex values).
 The network logo (400×400 px) and a background header image are uploaded in this section.

 ---